SPAMLab/SPAMLab.github.io/_posts/2018-04-24-garcia_lichi.md

 | ![totalstation]({{site.baseurl}}/img/total_station.jpg) |
 |:--:|
 | *Location of dGPS, Total Station and points surveyed on the wall* |
+&nbsp;

+&nbsp;

-The next step is to acquire images of the wall with the drone.
+The next step was to acquire images of the wall with the drone.
 And that's the tricky part.
 The DJI drones can be programed to fly autonomous missions, but most applications are designed to fly in a grid or cross-grid pattern, which will work fine if what you want is a 2D orthophoto or a 3D model of a landscape.

 In the case of a vertical wall, you can fly mannually, but that will result in longer flight times (and more battery consumption) and it's harder to ensure a proper overlapping of images.